Saif Ali Khan: Career fluctuations and second marriage (2011–2015)

 In 2011, he appeared in Prakash Jha's multi-starrer drama Aarakshan.
 Set in the city of Bhopal, Madhya Pradesh, the film deals with the policy of caste-based reservations in government jobs and educational institutions.
-Khan portrayed the character of Deepak Kumar, a rebellious student who joins the mafia.
+Khan portrayed Deepak Kumar, a rebellious student who joins the mafia.
 To prepare for the role, Khan was required to take acting workshops along with the rest of the cast.
-Prior to its release, the film was banned from releasing in select cities across India due to its controversial subject.
+Prior to its release, the film was banned from release in select cities across India due to its controversial subject.
 While the film received a mixed critical reaction, his performance was generally well received.
-The following year, Khan produced both of his films.
+The following year, Khan produced both of his own films.
 For his first release, he collaborated once again with director Sriram Raghavan, as the protagonist in the action thriller Agent Vinod.
 Khan described it as his "most ambitious project", but the film opened to mixed reviews and eventually under-performed at the box office grossing ₹400 million in India on a budget of ₹620 million.

-In his following release, Homi Adajania's romantic comedy-drama Cocktail, he featured as the software engineer Gautam Kapoor.
-Set in London, the film follows the story of Khan's character and his relationship with two temperamentally different womenan impulsive party girl (Veronica, played by Padukone) and a submissive girl next door (Meera, played by Diana Penty).
+In his next release, Homi Adajania's romantic comedy-drama Cocktail, he featured as software engineer Gautam Kapoor.
+Set in London, the film follows Kapoor's relationship with two temperamentally different women: an impulsive party girl (Veronica, played by Padukone) and a submissive girl next door (Meera, played by Diana Penty).
 Khan described the project as "a love story with a modern sensibility and treatment", and agreed to produce and feature in the film after his role was declined by Imran Khan.
 Critics were divided in their opinion of the film, but it emerged a financial success grossing over ₹1.2 billion worldwide.
 Gaurav Malani of The Times of India described Khan's performance as "effortless" and noted that he was in his "comfort zone".

-On 16 October 2012, Khan married actress Kareena Kapoor (after a five-year courtship) in a private ceremony in Bandra, Mumbai, and a reception was later held at The Taj Mahal Palace Hotel and the Lutyens Bungalow Zone in Mumbai and Delhi respectively.
-The couple have two sons born in 2016 and 2021 respectively.
+On 16 October 2012, Khan married actress Kareena Kapoor after a five-year courtship in a private ceremony in Bandra, Mumbai.
+A reception was later held at The Taj Mahal Palace Hotel and the Lutyens Bungalow Zone in Mumbai and Delhi respectively.
+The couple have two sons, Taimur born in 2016 and Jay born in 2021.